CANON SEMINAR

 Hans von Sonntag Filmmaker directed a film, called Love Us, in the unforgiving light of Tenerife.

+He shoot tested the capabilities of the Canon Sumire Prime series cine lenses to deliver a classic cinematic look.
 “These lenses are kind of a modern interpretation of the best vintage lenses out there.
 They deliver plenty of sharpness but they still have this, well, vintage personality, and that is what many, many of us are after.”

 Tania Freimuth tested out the Sumire Primes in a real-world scenario, she was tasked with shooting a cinematic short film in one the most challenging of environments – a dimly-lit restaurant at night.
 Tania found what she was looking for with the new Sumire Primes.
 “They have a very soft look, akin to a vintage lens, which in everybody’s minds emulates the film look.
 But these new lenses are designed to work with digital cameras, so there are certain attributes to them that are beneficial in modern filmmaking.”